 Today we will talk about one component of decentralized exchanges.
 The Atomic Swaps.
 And why they are an extremely important R&D area in this tidal wave of decentralized exchanges.

-So, what is this atomic swap?
+What is this atomic swap?

 Atomic Swap is essentially a smart contract allowing two interested parties to make a “swap” of their cryptocurrencies without the need of a particular middleman because everything is handled on the blockchain.
 Well, you could argue that the Smart Contract itself is the middleman but it basically lives on the blockchain so this is more of a philosophical question.